 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Every bite into a chestnut found amidst the earthy, sweet potato (bone broth) base is a pleasure.
 If you haven’t eaten chestnuts before, I hope you’ll indulge before winter ends.
 They say Christmas, yes.
-They say seasonal.
-(We have them growing locally, and can find them at all our local markets!)
+Chestnuts say seasonal.
+(We have them growing locally, and can find them at all of our local markets!)
 They can be purchased in a box, already cooked, affordably from places like Trader Joe’s.
-They can also be made fresh, beautifully (like this) in an Instant Pot and then roasted.
+Chestnuts can also be made fresh, beautifully (like this) in an Instant Pot and then roasted.

 This soup is also loaded with fresh sage, which is healthful and balances the other strong flavors well.

-My husband added living sauerkraut to the top of his soup as well, for a sweet and sour.
+My husband adds living sauerkraut to the top of his soup as well, for a sweet and sour.

 This is the Instant Pot I use.